-Respectively, Phase II began with a letter writing campaign wherein all of Congress was notified of the action that had been presented to the A.G. in Phase I; however, when Congress seated Obama in spite of the fact that Obama is not a “natural born Citizen” Phase III—“Operation Clean Sweep” began.
+Almost coincidental to Phase I, Phase II began with a letter writing campaign wherein all of Congress was notified of the action that had been presented to the A.G. in Phase I; however, when, on: January 20, 2013, Congress seated Barrack Obama, as President, in spite of the fact that Barrack Obama is not a “natural born Citizen”, Phase III—“Operation Clean Sweep” began.

 On: January 20, 2017, Donald Trump replaced Barrack Obama as President of the United States.
-Because some people believed that the purpose of the Call to Action was intended to get Barrack Obama out of office they believed the cause for the Call to Action was over.
-But, the call to action was not about the President; it is about6 the need for ousting the members of Congress that participated in the unlawful seating of someone that was not a natural born Citizen as President.
+Because some people believed that the purpose of the Call to Action was intended to get Barrack Obama out of office, they believed the cause for the Call to Action was over; but, the call to action was not about the President; it is about the need for ousting the members of Congress that participated in the unlawful seating of someone that was not a natural born Citizen as President.

 For more information, and to learn how you can help, click this link: “Call to Action”.

 All information on this site is provided for educational purposes only, with all rights reserved.